vKxni/disco.js/Template/README.md

 $ npm run deploy
 To deploy commands

-`/ping` - ping command as a base Command
+/ping - ping command as a test Command
 ```